 2. Be visible to those who will introduce you.
 Successful networking for sales career opportunities revolves around introductions.
 Being introduced to employers for positions both inside and outside the box at the right time.
 Being introduced through a medium that is well accepted by employers and not prohibitive due to high recruiter costs.

 3. Position yourself with a strong profile.
 Your profile will be pivotal in creating the right impression and being selected as a potential candidate.
 Your profile should clearly show where you want to head and not just focus on past achievements.

 4. Avoid Over Zealous Approaches.
-You are in sales and making cold calls is easy.
-But many HR departments find them intimidating and can quickly push you down the line.
+You are in sales, and making cold calls is easy.
+However, many HR departments find them intimidating and can quickly push you down the line.
 What is known as great skill in one business unit is seen as overbearing in another.

 5. Be Seen on Employer Profiles.
 Following an employer profile is a fast way to get noticed.
 It is the first place they will look.
 Following employers on a dedicated sales job site gets you as close as possible due to the site’s focused nature.
 You are lost in thousands of other people following them on social media platforms.

 With a well-planned networking approach, you can land that dream position.